-Adherence to this standard ensures that forensic toxicology laboratories include appropriate detail in their written laboratory reports or, as appropriate, within their case records.
+Adherence to this standard ensures that forensic toxicology written reports or, as appropriate, their case records include appropriate detail.

-This document requires laboratory reports to clearly note important limitations in the reported test results (e.g., preliminary results).
+This document requires reports to clearly note important limitations in the reported test results (e.g., preliminary results).

-Forensic toxicology laboratories are encouraged to meet these minimum standards.
+Forensic science service providers providing forensic toxicology services are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE THE KEY ELEMENTS?
+HOW IS THIS STANDARD USED, AND WHAT ARE THE KEY ELEMENTS?